taosdata/TDengine/tests/examples/JDBC/JDBCDemo/readme.md

-# How to Run the JDBC Demo Code On A Linux OS
+# How to Run the JDBC Demo Code On Linux OS
 TDengine's JDBC demo project is organized in a Maven way so that users can easily compile, package and run the project.
 If you don't have Maven on your server, you may install it using
 <pre>sudo apt-get install maven</pre>